Forrest leads N.C. A&T against Buffalo - WTOP News

 Buffalo, New York; Monday, 7 p.m.
 EST

 BOTTOM LINE: N.C.
-A&T takes on Buffalo after Ryan Forrest scored 33 points in N.C.
+A&T visits Buffalo after Ryan Forrest scored 33 points in N.C.
 A&T’s 86-83 victory against the Morgan State Bears.

 The Bulls have gone 2-1 in home games.
-Buffalo allows 80.7 points to opponents and has been outscored by 4.0 points per game.
+Buffalo ranks seventh in the MAC in rebounding with 31.2 rebounds.
+Noah Batchelor paces the Bulls with 7.2 boards.

-The Aggies have gone 1-2 away from home.
+The Aggies are 1-2 on the road.
 N.C.
-A&T averages 83.8 points while outscoring opponents by 8.6 points per game.
+A&T is 1-0 in games decided by 3 points or fewer.

 Buffalo makes 46.5% of its shots from the field this season, which is 2.8 percentage points higher than N.C.
 A&T has allowed to its opponents (43.7%).
 N.C.
-A&T has shot at a 45.8% clip from the field this season, 0.4 percentage points above the 45.4% shooting opponents of Buffalo have averaged.
+A&T has shot at a 45.8% rate from the field this season, 0.4 percentage points greater than the 45.4% shooting opponents of Buffalo have averaged.

 TOP PERFORMERS: Ryan Sabol is shooting 46.8% from beyond the arc with 3.7 made 3-pointers per game for the Bulls, while averaging 18 points.